King's College, Madrid: About the Curriculum

-The schools' educational programme is based on the English National Curriculum and offers a British education to children from Pre-Nursery to University Entrance.
+The schools' educational programme is based on the English National Curriculum and offers a British education from Pre-Nursery children to University Entrance.

 The curriculum leads to the GCSE examinations at the end of Year 11 (age 16), principally using the IGCSE board (Cambridge International Board, recognised generally as a higher standard).
 These studies are officially recognised by the Spanish Ministry of Education through the process of validation.

-In their final two years at King's College, pupils study for the London University (Edexcel) GCE A Level examinations, leading to international university entrance.
+In their final two years at King's College, pupils study for the London University (Edexcel) A-level examinations, leading to international university entrance.
 In addition the school offers the "Parte Específica" to those A Level students wishing to apply for entrance to Spanish universities.
 In either case students may apply for places at universities throughout the world.
+The school also offers the IB diploma (International Baccalaureate) as an alternative to A Levels.

 University entrance

 The school has a Careers and University entrance Advisory Department which offers pupils help and advice when applying for Higher Education, whether in the UK or in the rest of the world.